dbcook/openrocket-database/README.md

 Apogee started as a competition specialty supplier called Apogee Components that was run by Ed LaCroix of Minneapolis during the 1980s.
-Apogee Components carried various parts including lightweight phenolic "blackshaft" tubing, very light nose cones, etc.  Although I acquired a few of their nose cones and tubes at a NARAM, I'm not sure whether Apogee had a full line catalog.
+Apogee Components carried various parts including lightweight phenolic "blackshaft" tubing, very light nose cones, etc.  It's not clear whether Apogee had a full line catalog.

 At some time a number of years ago (check date), Apogee Components was sold to Tim van Milligan of Colorado, who turned it into a general retail outlet for various rocket companies including Estes, Quest, LOC, and others.
+It is still named Apogee Components (website as of August 2018).

 Apogee now mostly sells parts OEM'd from other vendors.
 Their website is notable for having a lot of tabular dimension and mass data that seems to have been obtained from actual measurement of parts.
 Their site is in fact the only source of published mass data for a number of LOC components.
 It is not error free but has already helped me resolve some inconsistencies in LOC and Madcow data.

 Apogee does make a few own-design parts, including the foam egg protectors and nose cones widely used by TARC teams, and foam ejection plugs used in NAR/FAI competition.
 I don't believe they make any tubes or nose cones that aren't available elsewhere.
-Separating these out from all the OEM parts will be tedious, but I plan to assemble a small Apogee file with the important parts.
+Separating these out from all the OEM parts would be tedious, but it could be possible to assemble a small Apogee file with the important parts.

 #### Wildman Rocketry